ak1ra-lab/lunar-birthday-ical/README.md

 In the YAML configuration file, you can choose whether to upload the generated `.ics` file to pastebin.
 This pastebin instance is a Cloudflare worker-based pastebin service ([SharzyL/pastebin-worker](https://github.com/SharzyL/pastebin-worker)) run by the repository owner.

-When the `pastebin.enabled` option is set to `true`, you can leave `pastebin.name` and `pastebin.password` empty on the first run.
-After that, extract `pastebin.name` and `pastebin.password` from the admin field in the response from the pastebin server.
+When the `pastebin.enabled` option is set to `true`, you can leave `pastebin.admin_url` empty for the first run.
+After that, set `pastebin.admin_url` url from the `.admin` field in the response from the pastebin server.

 The response from the pastebin server looks like this: